-In addition to changes in the appearance of our skin and volume of facial fat, our skulls morph with time and contribute to our aged appearance.
+In addition to changes in the appearance of our skin and volume of facial fat, our skulls change with time.
+These changes contribute to our aged appearance.

 As our central face becomes more compact, the muscles, fat, and skin attached to the bones bunches together to a certain degree.
 What this translates to is illustrated by the following picture.
 This picture shows a great example of both a young and aged face with almost no overlying fat.
-You can clearly see the differences in the shapes of the underlying skeleton and how the skin of the older face bunches together because there is less bony support. **
+You can clearly see the differences in the shapes of the underlying skeleton and how the skin of the older face wrinkles and folds because there is less bony support. **

-Knowing that our skull changes with age, we can augment the deficiencies that develop with time using products like Sculptra and Radiesse.
+Knowing how our skull changes with age, we can combat the signs of aging by addressing the underlying problem.
+Fillers like Sculptra and Radiesse, muscle relaxers including Botox, and various lasers give us the upper hand.
 The more we learn about how all aspects of our face change with age, the better we can become at rejuvenating it.

 * Shaw RB Jr, Kahn DM.
 Aging of the midface bony elements: a three-dimensional computed tomographic study.
 Plast Reconstr Surg 2007: 119: 675–681.